metabase/metabase/docs/questions/query-builder/expressions/regexextract.md

 Regex can be a dark art.
 You have been warned.

-`regexextract` is not supported on: H2, SQL Server, SQLite.
+`regexextract` is not supported on H2 (including the Metabase Sample Database), SQL Server, and SQLite.

 ## Related functions